Expand the section navigation mobile menu

 Departments may choose to prepare an RPV for payments that occur at regularly scheduled intervals and where the payee, payment amount, and accounting distribution remain constant.

 Individual departments using the RPV will be responsible for ensuring that duplicate payments associated with recurring payments are not submitted.
-Departments are also responsible for notifying Accounts Payable if changes, such as accounting distribution or remittance address, are needed on a recurring payment by submitting an RPV with a checkmark next to “Revision”.
+Departments are also responsible for notifying Accounts Payable if changes (e.g., accounting distribution, remittance address or banking information) are needed on a recurring payment.
+This is done by submitting an RPV with a checkmark next to “Revision”.

 Multiple Check Voucher